Paddington North: Changes and redevelopment

 With the area being encircled by London, there came to be an economic motive for demolishing some of the existing low-density housing and rebuilding at higher densities for the working class.
 In 1937 the Church Commissioners built Dibden House containing some 200 flats for social rents at the top of Maida Vale.
 Following the Second World War there was a great deal of development of large social housing in the constituency.
 The first large development was John Aird Court and Fleming Court, built by the Labour-controlled Paddington Borough Council adjacent to the Harrow Road by Paddington Green in 1948.

 The largest redevelopment took place along Maida Vale itself and was undertaken by the London County Council from 1959 to 1964.
 The area was rebuilt as an estate of mid-rise and high-rise flats (three 21-storey tower blocks were built north of Elgin Avenue).
 At the same time, the Church Commissioners also built the Stuart Tower on the corner of Maida Vale and Sutherland Avenue for private ownership.
 Further north along Carlton Vale the LCC built low rise flats.
 The southern end of the constituency saw a great deal of demolition in order to build the Marylebone flyover and rebuild the Harrow Road.

 The 1960s saw the GLC redevelop the area around the junction of Elgin Avenue with Harrow Road with two 20-storey tower blocks.
 It decided to experiment with a new construction method called 'Indulex' with these two blocks and two others to be built in the London Borough of Tower Hamlets.
 The blocks consisted of a steel frame clad in glass-reinforced polyester.

+In 1966, 13.1% of the constituency was born in the New Commonwealth.